-All these signs appear at varying times and in some cases not all.
-Hence, the pregnancy needs to be confirmed with pregnancy tests – either OTC or lab tests, and a medical examination.
+All these signs appear at varying times and in some cases, not at all.
+Hence, the pregnancy needs to be confirmed with pregnancy tests – either an OTC or a lab test, and a medical examination.

-Some Common Mistakes to Avoid while Trying to Get Pregnant
+Common Mistakes to Avoid While Trying to Get Pregnant

-Timing sex at the wrong time is the first mistake people do.
-If they calculate the time of ovulation right and plan regular sex in the time leading up to and after ovulation they have better chances of succeeding.
+Having sex at the wrong time is the first mistake people do.
+If they calculate the time of ovulation right and plan regular sex in the time leading up to and after ovulation, they will have better chances of succeeding.

-A couple who have been having regular sex, every 2 -3 days for a year and have not conceived should plan to see a doctor.
+A couple who has been having regular sex every 2-3 days for a year and has had no luck conceiving should plan to see a doctor at the earliest.
 A test may be needed for both the partners for any sexual health as well as general health issues.

 It is normal to take up to a year to achieve successful conception.
-Seeing the doctor within 6 – 8 months of regular sex generally means that a couple are worrying too much about conception.
+Seeing the doctor within 6-8 months of having regular sex generally means that a couple is worrying too much about conception.
 This worry can, in turn, affect conception.

 4. Unhealthy Habits

-Drinking, smoking, doing drugs, excessive exercising and workaholism are all unhealthy habits that can impact your health, fertility and sexual health.
+Drinking, smoking, doing drugs, excessive exercising, and overworking are all unhealthy habits that can impact your health, fertility and sexual health.
 They can impact the health of your sperm, egg, and reduce your chances of conceiving.

 5. Using Sexual Lubricants

-Not all sexual lubricants are sperm friendly so using a lubricant that does not contain a spermicide is good.
-It may also not hurt to check out lubricants which simulate the natural features of the vagina during ovulation.
-This might help the sperm to stay alive and lurk in the fallopian tubes.
+Not all sexual lubricants are sperm-friendly so using a lubricant that does not contain a spermicide is ideal.
+It will also not hurt to check out lubricants which simulate the natural features of the vagina during ovulation.
+This might help the sperm to stay alive and stick around in the fallopian tube for longer.

 6. Having Sex Everyday

 Automatically assuming that the problem is with the woman is a mistake.
-40% of fertility problems are because of the male.
-Testing both partners is integral to correct identification of sexual health problems and eradicating them so that successful conception can occur.
+40% of fertility problems are because of the male partner.
+Testing both partners is integral for the correct identification of sexual health problems and eradicating them so that successful conception can occur.

-The difference in fertility goes down by almost 50 % from the age of 20s to your 40s.
-If you really want a child, it is better to try while you have better chances of success.
+The difference in fertility goes down by almost 50% from your 20s to your 40s.
+If you really want a child, it is better to try while you have better chances for success.